Abusalah0/fract_ol_42/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ## Note
 this guide is AI generated, i will write a better one with pictures and helpfule resources in the upcoming weeks

----

-This template includes details on installation, usage, the mathematical equations, and general structure.
-You can adapt it further depending on your implementation and any additional features you may have.